This post is also available in: French

 - Leadership training about what culture and creativity can do for the climate challenge

-I attended Creative Climate Leadership Arizona to fine-tune my leadership skills, to deepen my knowledge of climate change issues and to develop content for www.conscient.ca, a blog and podcast about how the arts contribute to environmental awareness and action.
+I attended Creative Climate Leadership USA to fine-tune my leadership skills, to deepen my knowledge of climate change issues and to develop content for www.conscient.ca, a blog and podcast about how the arts contribute to environmental awareness and action.

 Among the many excellent presentations at this intensive 5-day course, here are 7 ‘ah-ha’ moments that hit me in the gut: